hankbao/libreboot/docs/depthcharge/index.md

 media or legacy payload unless explicitly allowed: see [configuring verified boot parameters](#configuring_verified_boot_parameters).

-Developer mode screen {#developer_mode_screen}
+Developer mode screen
 =====================

-The developer mode screen can be accessed in depthcharge when developer mode is enabled.\
-Developer mode can be enabled from the [recovery mode screen](#recovery_mode_screen).
+The developer mode screen can be accessed in depthcharge when developer mode is enabled.
+Developer mode can be enabled from the recovery mode screen.

 It allows booting normally, booting from internal storage, booting from external media (when enabled), booting from legacy payload (when enabled), showing information about the device and disabling developer mode.

-Holding the developer mode screen {#holding_developer_mode_screen}
+Holding the developer mode screen
 ---------------------------------

 As instructed on the developer mode screen, the screen can be held by pressing **Ctrl + H** in the first 3 seconds after the screen is shown.
 After that delay, depthcharge will resume booting normally.

-Booting normally {#booting_normally}
+Booting normally
 ----------------

 As instructed on the developer mode screen, a regular boot will happen